obkiche/KPMG_tax_documents/README.md

 The next step is to show you how to use scikit-learn to extract keywords from documents using TF-IDF.

+Create an app that takes as input a text and returns the summury of text, the keywords and score how related the text to the taxes.

 ## Installation

 - [numpy](https://numpy.org/)